Recorder Karate Pagodas — Displaying Student Progress

 I created a little card for each student which had their name along with a little picture of a kid playing recorder (these come as free downloads when you buy the recorder karate system… seriously, you should go get it).
 I would write the student name on the piece of paper and then put a bit of sticky velcro on the back.
 The cards stuck right on the felt and came off easily when I needed them to.

-The beauty was that kids got to see their name go up the pagoda and when they tested up to a new belt I let them move their name up.
-It tracked their progress, tied the pagoda/karate theme together, looked great, and was super fun for me and the kids.
+The beauty of this display was that kids could easily see their name go up the pagoda.
+When a student tested up to a new belt I let them move their name up.
+The display tracked their progress, tied the pagoda/karate theme together, looked great, and was super fun for me and the kids.
 It’s actually pretty easy and cheap to make and maintain.
-Leave me comments if you have questions or comments.

 Leave comments below if you have questions about how I made this work or if you’d like to learn more.
 You can also click on the Recorder Karate Tag to see all of the different kids of display that I make to track recorder karate progress.